segmentio/terraform-provider-segment/docs/resources/destination.md

 Read-Only:

 - `allow_null` (Boolean) Whether this field allows null values.
+- `choices` (String) A list of machine-readable value/label pairs to populate a static dropdown.
+- `default_value` (String) A default value that is saved the first time an action is created.
 - `description` (String) A human-readable description of this value.
 You can use Markdown.
 - `dynamic` (Boolean) Whether this field should execute a dynamic request to fetch choices to populate a dropdown.
 When true, `choices` is ignored.
 - `field_key` (String) A unique machine-readable key for the field.
 Should ideally match the expected key in the action's API request.